-If a student is found to engage in physical acts of violence as defined herein, the student shall be subject to the penalties set forth in Rule 4(A) or any other appropriate rule of this Code of Conduct.
-If a student is found to have engaged in bullying as defined in this Code of Conduct, or in the physical assault or battery of another person on the school bus, in addition to all other discipline which may be allowed by this Code of Student Conduct or law, it shall be required that the parent or guardian of the student and appropriate school officials meet to form a school bus behavior contract for the student.
+If a student is found to engage in physical acts of violence toward an employee as defined herein, the student shall be subject to the penalties set forth in Rules 4(A), 4(B), or any other appropriate rule of this Code of Student Conduct.
+If a student is found to have engaged in bullying as defined in this Code of Student Conduct, or in the physical assault or battery of another person on the school bus, in addition to all other discipline which may be allowed by this Code of Student Conduct or law, it shall be required that the parent or guardian of the student and appropriate school officials meet to form a school bus behavior contract for the student.
 Such contract shall provide for progressive age-appropriate discipline, penalties and restrictions for student conduct on the bus.
 Contract provisions may include, but shall not be limited to, assigned seating, on-going parental involvement and suspension from riding the bus.
-This rule shall not be construed to limit the instances when a school Code of Conduct or Local Board of Education may require use of a student bus behavior contract.
+This rule shall not be construed to limit the instances when a school Code of Student Conduct or Local Board of Education may require use of a student bus behavior contract.